Davidyz/VectorCode/docs/cli.md

 - `chunk_size`: integer, the maximum number of characters per chunk.
 A larger value reduces the number of items in the database, and hence accelerates the search, but at the cost of potentially truncated data and lost information.
-  Default: `-1` (no chunking), but it's **highly** recommended to set it to a positive integer that works for your model when working with large documents;
+  Default: `2500`.
+To disable chunking, set it to a negative number;
 - `overlap_ratio`: float between 0 and 1, the ratio of overlapping/shared content
   between 2 adjacent chunks.
 A larger ratio improves the coherences of chunks, but at the cost of increasing number of entries in the database and hence